BjornFJohansson/pydna/README.md

 Pydna can automate the simulation of [sub cloning](http://en.wikipedia.org/wiki/Subcloning) experiments using python.
 This is helpful to generate examples for teaching purposes.

-Read the [documentation](http://pydna.readthedocs.io/index.html) or the [cookbook](https://www.dropbox.com/sh/4re9a0wk03m95z4/AABpu4zwq4IuKUvK0Iy9Io0Fa?dl=0) with example files for further information.
+Read the (below) or the [cookbook](https://www.dropbox.com/sh/4re9a0wk03m95z4/AABpu4zwq4IuKUvK0Iy9Io0Fa?dl=0) with example files for further information.

 Please post a message in the [google group](https://groups.google.com/d/forum/pydna) for pydna if you have problems, questions or comments.

-Feedback is very welcome!
+Feedback & suggestions are very welcome!

 ## Who is using pydna?

 [An Automated Protein Synthesis Pipeline with Transcriptic and Snakemake](http://blog.booleanbiotech.com/transcriptic_protein_synthesis_pipeline.html)